-As described above, federal COVID-19 relief funding available to the City from the American Rescue Plan has been included in the Fiscal Year 2023 Adopted Budget, the Thirty-First Five-Year Plan, the Fiscal Year 2024 Adopted Budget, the Thirty-Second Five-Year Plan, and the FY 2023 Fourth Quarter QCMR, as applicable.
+As described above, federal COVID-19 relief funding received by the City from the American Rescue Plan has been included in the Fiscal Year 2024 Adopted Budget, the Thirty-Third Five-Year Plan, and the Fiscal Year 2025 Adopted Budget, as applicable.
 The City does not include potential federal stimulus funding entitlements or funds from other federal or Commonwealth sources that may be received in its budgetary projections or five-year financial planning.